-Dr. Kathy Hawk is an associate professor and the Chair of the Political Science Department at the University of Alabama in Huntsville.
+Dr. Kathy Hawk is an associate professor in the Political Science Department at the University of Alabama in Huntsville.
 She teaches a variety of courses at the undergraduate and graduate level in international relations, U.S. foreign policy, U.S. national security policy, as well as assorted regional studies courses.

 Dr. Hawk received her Ph.D. in Political Science from the University of Alabama in 2001.
 She earned her M.A. in Latin American Studies and her B.A. in Political Science (Minor in Journalism) from The George Washington University.
 She attended the Foreign Service Institute in 1992-1993 where she studied the Arabic language.
 She has also studied in Costa Rica, Argentina, and Spain.
 Professor Hawk has been a member of the faculty at the University of Alabama in Huntsville since 1995.